 How to Start Planning

-If you want to organize a meal train for someone, the first thing you should do is talk to your friend or family member.
+If you want to organize this for someone, the first thing you should do is talk to your friend or family member.
 You’ll want to find out information including:

 Some people might feel awkward asking for exactly what they want or need, but encourage them to be as specific as possible.
-(After all, meal trains are only helpful if they end up with food they’ll actually eat.)
+(After all, these are only helpful if they end up with food they’ll actually eat.)

 How long should a meal train last?